saravan-prathi/FloowTest/README.md

 3) With the above steps, Floowtest.jar would get created in the target folder.
 From the target folder, Run this command "java -jar Floowtest.jar" with a JVM [>1.8]

 4) Project would be up and running with the above steps.
-Open a browser and test the project on localhost in 8080 port.
+Open Postman and test the project on localhost in 8080 port.

 Eg: http://localhost:8080/driver/create
     http://localhost:8080/drivers